Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Concluding Remarks

 \section{Concluding Remarks}

 A parametric activation function for nonlinear regressions tasks that is monotonically smooth, with a non-null gradient at the negative region, is developed.
 The proposed \af is termed Leaky Exponential Linear Unit (or Leaky ELU, or LELU).
 The non-null gradient is proposed as a means to control an \adhoc score of the flexibility of an \af and is a trainable parameter.
-Available nonlinear \af's have generally high flexibility scores which seem to be associated with proneness to overfitting.
+Available nonlinear \afs have generally high flexibility scores which seem to be associated with proneness to overfitting.
 A null flexibility score can only represent linear data, on the other hand.

 Smoothness is sought to avoid coding discontinuities at the predictions of the trained model.
-This is shown to be a result of the ReLU and Leaky ReLU \af's.
+This is shown to be a result of the ReLU and Leaky ReLU \afs.
 The Leaky ReLU however has a trainable flexibility and this is shown to support the claim of beneficial and robust behaviour of this property for nonlinear regression tasks.

 The results with the LELU are promising for highly nonlinear regressions tasks and large models.
 Its properties implicitly produce a behaviour similar to regularisation without strong penalisation of the training errors.
-The LELU does not show evidence of trading off training error with the overfitting/testing metric, at least not as strongly as other \af's.
-It also shows less sensitivity with model size and training points for nonlinear regression tasks.
+The LELU does not show evidence of trading off training error with the overfitting/testing metric, at least not as strongly as other \afs.
+It also shows less sensitivity with model size and training sample size for nonlinear regression tasks.
+The parameter $\beta$ is proposed so it can be dedicatedly trained for better generalisation for different problems.

 Another proposition in the current work is a metric to identify overfitting.
 The method is based on a modified Laplace operator and tests for oscillation in the interior of the training mesh cells.
 A true label is provided by the modified Laplace operator applied to the original training nodes, which acts as a measure of the ``entropy-in-features'' contained in the training data.
 A \textit{trained} model must limit (ideally avoid) the amount of extra features it determines based on its diffusion metric.
 The testing points must be created on a staggered fashion to be able to gauge any excess entropy in the interior of the mesh cells.
 With the proposed method, the model can be trained on all available training points.